 6. Registration papers/pedigree

 The most well-known club in the United States is the American Kennel Club (AKC).
 Labrador puppies registered with the AKC are more expensive.

 Female Labrador dogs will typically cost more than male Labs because they have breeding potential.
 That said, dogs that have already been spayed or neutered and are not bred for subsequent litters should cost around the same.

-8. Health screenings and medical expenses for a Lab puppy
+8. Health screenings and medical expenses

 Always ensure that the breeder can present health screening certificates for the Lab puppy’s parents.